NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 The job of the lifting line solver is to find the right circulation strength on the wing for the given state, i.e., the freestream velocity and the motion at the current time step.
 The challenge lies in the dependency between the circulation strength and the *induced velocities*.
 Changing the strength also changes the  lift-induced velocities from the the potential theory wake, which means that the strength must be *solved for*, not just calculated.

+## Libearized solver with visocus correction

+TO COME

 ## Iterative damped iterations

 As mentioned in the [lifting line introduction](./lifting_line_intro.md), the solver currently used in Stormbird is inspired by a simple approach outlined in Anderson (2005), chapter 5.4.
 The basic principle is to start with a first guess of the circulation distribution and then slowly update the values based on iterative calculations of the lift-induced velocities.
 In short, for every iteration of a lifting line solver, the following is calculated:

 1) The lift-induced velocities from the [wake model](wake.md), where the circulation strength from the last iteration (or initial guess, if it is the first iteration) is used as input to the wake model.
 2) A new estimation of the [circulation strength on the line force model](./../line_model/circulation_strength.md) with the current estimate of the lift-induced velocities as input.